TRIO Student Support Services

 • A student who meets federal low-income criteria

 Definition: A individual from a family whose taxable income for the preceding year did not exceed 150 percent of an amount equal to the poverty level determined by using criteria of poverty established by the Bureau of the Census.
 We determine financial eligibility based on guidelines for federal TRIO Programs low-income levels using taxable income (not adjusted gross income).
-We may need a signature from you (and if you are considered dependent for FAFSA, a parent/guardian signature) and will reach out if we need to verify.
+We will need a signature from you or a parent/guardian, depending on FAFSA dependency status.
+If we need this signature, we will email a form via DocuSign.

 • A student with a documented disability and is connected with Disability Services